User Radar

 in it) on the table, under the Field name when selecting a filter, or by pressing the "Columns" button.

-Profile Stages Column
+Profile Stages

 The Profile Stage indicates how much is known about a profile and whether their wallet is known to you.